The Baire closure and its logic: New completeness results for

 \section{New completeness results for $\sf S5U$}

-In this section, we extend our completeness results to the language with the universal modality.
+In this final section, we extend our completeness results to the language with the universal modality (recall that the latter can be interpreted in arbitrary algebraic models as per Definition~\ref{DefSem}).
 As in the previous section, these results utilize standard Kripke completeness results.
 In particular, the following completeness result is well known (see, e.g., \cite{GP92}), and can be lifted to strong completeness via standard methods.

 \begin{theorem} $\sf S5U$ is sound and strongly complete for the class of countable $\sf S5$-frames. \end{theorem}

 In the topological setting, the language $\lang {}{\D\forall}$ is able to express connectedness by Shehtman's axiom